openwrt/asu/README.md

 ## API

-To communicate with the update server one have to distinguish between *update request*, *update response*, *image request* and *image response*.
-The different types are explained below.
+To communicate with the update server one have to distinguish between *upgrade check* and *upgrade request*.
+Both are explained below.

-### Update request
+### Upgrade check `/api/upgrade-check`

-Sends information about the device to the server to see if a new distribution release or package updates are available.
-An *update request* could look like this:
+Sends information about the device to the server to see if a new distribution release or package upgrades are available.
+An *upgrade check* could look like this:

 | key 	| value | information 	|
 | --- 	| --- 	| --- 		|